bliz937/piDoop/README.md

 Feel free to point out mistakes, or ambiguity, in the [issues](https://github.com/bliz937/piDoop/issues/new) section or contribute by making a [pull request](https://guides.github.com/activities/forking).

+Note: This documentation is still on going and is not yet complete.

 [next >>](https://github.com/bliz937/piDoop/blob/master/0%20-%20Requirements/README.md#minimum-requirements)

 ---